LouisDesdoigts/zodiax/docs/index.md

 ---

-# Extending `Zodaix`
+# Extending `zodiax`

 ## The `__getattr__` method

-These `Zodaix` methods can be further extended using the `__getattr__` method, allowing users to create classes that contain a dictionary to have its keys accessed as attributes.
+These `zodiax` methods can be further extended using the `__getattr__` method, allowing users to create classes that contain a dictionary to have its keys accessed as attributes.
 This is done by defining a `__getattr__` method that checks if the attribute is in the dictionary, and if so returns the value.
 These can also be chained together in nested classes to reveal the leaves from deeply nested classes!
 Lets look at an example:

 ```python
 from zodiax import Base